 Alright, so to kick this article off, I’m just going to give a short overview of what it will cover and contain content-wise.
-We will walk you through builds I, myself, am using at this moment for those weapons listed in the article “Must-have weapons in Warframe” where we listed a few weapon examples that we – and I have good experience with and consider strong alternatives.
+We will walk you through builds I, myself, am using at this moment for those weapons listed in the article “Must-have weapons in Warframe” where we listed a few weapon examples that I have good experience with and consider strong alternatives.

 First we start off by analyzing base stats of a weapon to find potential viable builds and mod-setups